Nightre/sparkle.js/tutorial.md

 # Scene

-The above `MainSence` is a game scene, the preload method of the scene is used to preload resources.
+The above `MainScene` is a game scene, the preload method of the scene is used to preload resources.
 Once all the resources of the preload method are loaded, the `create` method of the scene will be called, and the node returned by this method will be used as the root node of the scene tree.
 The scene tree is a data structure for organizing and managing various elements in the game scene.
 It is similar to a tree, and each node can contain child nodes.
 In sparkle.js, components (such as the Timer in the figure below) are also nodes.